#04 Stevens Suspension Bridge – Park Park – Cornell natural areas

 Click here to see the Google Maps page showing the location of the parking lot and the suspension bridge.

-Click here to see a PDF map showing the trail network — very detailed and accurate.
+Click here to see the Ithaca Trails map showing the trail network

 We have two almost totally different hikes that begin at the far side of the suspension bridge.